-Tom Cruise is back as Ethan Hunt to lead a new group of would-be super spies in “Mission: Impossible — Ghost Protocol,” which should satisfy action junkies desperate for a mindless summer blockbuster-type film in December.
+Tom Cruise is back as Ethan Hunt to lead a new group of would-be super spies in Mission: Impossible — Ghost Protocol, which should satisfy action junkies desperate for a mindless summer blockbuster-type film in December.

-Brad Bird, who directed the amazing Pixar film “The Incredibles,” returns to the big screen in his live action debut with mixed results.
-The actions scenes are spectacular – one of which I’ll get into more in a minute – but the rest feels too familiar and not really breaking any new ground.
+Brad Bird, who directed the amazing Pixar film The Incredibles, returns to the big screen in his live action debut with mixed results.
+The actions scenes are easily the best in the series, but the rest feels too familiar and not really breaking any new ground.

 It seems like the kind of mission Sylvester Stallone’s Rambo would go on in the middle of the Cold War.
 For all the elaborate scheming and double-dealing, the screenwriters don’t have a very logical endgame for Hendricks’ plan making for a disjointed plot.

 Bird captures that travel the globe feel of the best espionage films as the team jets from Moscow to Dubai to Mumbai.
 You really get the sense of hopping the globe to track down Hendricks.

 That’s what we’re for and if the audience gets too captivated with Hunt, it begs the question of why Hunt needs to waste his time or ours with these guys anyway.
-“Ghost Protocol” leans a bit heavy on Hunt, but in this case, it could be attributed to a fairly weak array of supporting team members.
+Ghost Protocol leans a bit heavy on Hunt, but in this case, it could be attributed to a fairly weak array of supporting team members.

 Renner’s Brandt is rumored to become the main character whenever Cruise decides to retire Hunt and while he’s the one character that has some potential, he’s the main one stuck playing second banana to Hunt as his skill set isn’t different enough to make him stand out.
-This team desperately needed Ving Rhames’ Luther Stickell to have more than a brief cameo.
+It was a bit disappointing that Ving Rhames’ Luther Stickell just has a brief cameo.

 With a generation of moviegoers accustomed to CGI handling all the death-defying stunts these days, it’s harder to get caught in the moment of these daredevil acts anymore.
 Cruise must agree as he actually scales the building himself.
-No CGI or wide shots to hide the fact that it’s “Derek the Stuntman” who’s really performing this crazy stunt.
+No CGI or wide shots to hide the fact that it’s Derek the Stuntman who’s really performing this crazy stunt.
 I’m never one for breaking the fourth wall in an action movie, but this might be the one case where if a pop-up appeared on screen to say Cruise is doing this without special effects, the scene would astonish viewers even more.

-“Ghost Protocol’s” shaky plot and weaker characters prevents it from top franchise honors – “Mission: Impossible III” remains the high point of the series for me as its well-balanced cast held its own with Cruise and the stakes were more personal and pressing – but the action scenes more than make it worth watching, preferably in IMAX to really take in that spectacular skyscraper scene in its full glory.
+Ghost Protocol’s shaky plot and weaker characters prevents it from top franchise honors – Mission: Impossible III remains the high point of the series for me as its well-balanced cast held its own with Cruise and the stakes were more personal and pressing – but the action scenes more than make Ghost Protocol worth watching, preferably in IMAX to really take in that spectacular skyscraper scene in its full glory.

-Rating: 7.5 out of 10
+Rating: 8 out of 10